-Mobility is on the rise and should not be ignored
+Mobile usage is on the rise and should not be ignored

 Regardless of if this is the ultimate culprit of your recent ad earnings drop, mitigating the risks of an increasingly mobile internet experience on your site is important to dig into.

-Steep decline in traffic
+There’s a steep decline in traffic

-The tracking code on this particular website disappeared off the front page and caused a massive drop in traffic; however, this cannot account for the loss in ad earnings.
+The tracking code on this particular website below disappeared off the front page and caused a massive drop in traffic.
+However, this cannot account for the loss in ad earnings.
 This is always important to check if traffic falls off of a cliff but ad revenue isn’t as dramatic.

 Steep decline in revenue but not traffic

-Step 1: Login to Google Analytics and find the property that you’d like to look into and select a date range that includes the full width of your ad earnings dip.
+1. Log in to Google Analytics and find the property that you’d like to look into and select a date range that includes the full width of your ad earnings dip.

-Step 2: Using the left-hand menu, navigate to Behavior > Site Content > All Pages
+2. Using the left-hand menu, navigate to Behavior > Site Content > All Pages

-Step 3: Under the Explorer tab, select Bounce Rate from the drop down menu.
+3. Under the Explorer tab, select Bounce Rate from the drop down menu.
 This will allow you to see any collective variations in bounce rate that have occurred during the time period you selected.
 If there is a big shift, drill down to determine which pages may be affected the most.

-Step 4: Identify pages with a high bounce rate and click those URL’s.
+4. Identify pages with a high bounce rate and click those URL’s.

-Step 5: One the drill down pages of each URL, under the Explorer tab, select Bounce Rate from the drop down menu.
+5. One the drill down pages of each URL, under the Explorer tab, select Bounce Rate from the drop down menu.

-Step 6: This should allow you to drill into your pages with the highest bounce rate to determine when the bounce rate increased (if it did at all).
+6. This should allow you to drill into your pages with the highest bounce rate to determine when the bounce rate increased (if it did at all).

 This is one of the best ways to quickly identify if there is something on your pages or site that is directly affecting users causing them to bounce.

-Steep decline in both revenue and traffic
+A sharp decline in both revenue and traffic

 If you’ve experienced a quick drop off in traffic and ad revenue, it’s time to work backward.
 Rarely do these kinds of things happen quickly without any cause that can’t be quickly identified.

 Also, new CMS systems or site configurations may have accidentally non-indexed your important pages.
 This is an easy fix.
 In WordPress, there is usually a function down at the bottom of each page that will let you check this.

-It’s important to focus on the basics; good quality content and strong on-page user experiences.
+If you do experience drops in traffic and earnings, It’s important to focus on the basics; good quality content and strong on-page user experiences.
 It’s important to realize that these organic factors could be influenced by some of the other traffic issues above too.

 The Impact of Page Speed

-Wrapping it up
+Wrapping it all up